 “Deep work” was first coined by Cal Newport, a computer science professor at Georgetown University.
 He went on to expand upon this idea in his 2016 bestselling book, appropriately titled Deep Work: Rules for Focused Success in a Distracted World.

 What is deep work?
 According to Newport himself:

 “Deep work refers to a professional activity performed in a state of distraction-free concentration that pushes your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate.”

-Put more simply, it’s being able to stay focused on your most important and demanding tasks.
+Put more simply, it’s staying focused on your most important and demanding tasks.
 When you’re able to do this, you’ll end up working smarter, not harder every day.
 More importantly, you’ll have a more meaningful life.